metacity/joensuu-busmap/README.md

-Joensuu Bus Map
+﻿Joensuu Bus Map
 =============

-Kuopio bus lines on Google Maps.
-The package includes a setup script to pull the line data to a database and serve it as JSON, and a JavaScript library to easily display the map.
+Joensuu bus lines on Google Maps.
+The package includes a setup script to pull the line data to a database and serve it as JSON, and a JavaScript library to easily enhance a Google Map.

 ## Database and API installation
 This repo includes a setup file `setup.php` that downloads bus line, route and stop information from http://bussit.joensuu.fi and dumps them to a database.
 Before running it (or any other PHP file here), you need to edit the values in the following lines in the `init.php` file to match your database setup: